 The changes introduced by the Security Law include:

 - Most significantly, the Security Law will create a Register of Charges, similar to that of United States Uniform Commercial Code, Art 9.
-Apart from the fact that the Register will be electronic, little is known about what information will be made available, and whether the Register will be accessible by the public.
-There has not been news on the creation of the Register yet.

 - Priority will now be determined by date of registration.
 If multiple charges are created over the same asset, the first to register the charge will have priority over the others.
 This is a departure from the existing regime, under which there was a single provision in the UAE Civil Code dealing with successive assignments, and not with security interests specifically.